 The mechanical drafting diploma develops a basic understanding of the design drafting process, materials, and theory of the manufacturing processes used in industry.
 Graduates of the program are prepared for entry level employment in the mechanical drafting fields.
 Students will take the "CSWA" exam and become a Certified SolidWorks Associate upon completion of the Diploma.
 All of the course work will apply to associate of applied science degree.

-First Semester Second Semester • Course Credits Course Credits ARCH 1160 Fundamentals of Drafting 3 ARCH 1280 Introduction to SolidWorks 4 ARCH 1270 Computer Assisted Drafting I 4 ARCH 1285 Geometric Dimensioning and ' Tolerancing2 ENGR 1010 Intro to Engineering Design 3 ARCH 1295 Engineering Materials & Proce sses2 OFFT 1500 Microsoft Office BSAD 2050 Business Communications 3 MATH 1020 Technical Mathematics I 3 MATH 1060 Technical Mathematics II 3 16 Total Credit Hours 30
+Course Credits

+ARCH 1160 Fundamentals of Drafting 3

+ARCH 1270 Computer Assisted Drafting I

+ENGR 1010 Intro to Engineering Design

+OFFT 1500 Microsoft Office 3

+MATH 1020 Technical Mathematics I

+16